cocodrilodog/tools-motion-kit/README.md

 ### 4.1 Easing

-`Animate` can use any easing function to calculate the animated values.
+`MotionKit` can use any easing function to calculate the animated values.
 By default (if no easing curve is specified), it will animate the values with a linear function.
 The signature for the easing function follows this template:

 `delegate ValueT Easing(ValueT a, ValueT b, float t);`